benzai10/bzt-website/content/blog/my-ode-to-thinkpads-part-1/index.md

 was something I was lusting after when seeing something new advertised in magazines (yes, you know these colorful paper thingies people used to read).

-My first own PC was a IBM AT 286 running MS-DOS.
+My first own PC was an IBM AT 286 running MS-DOS.
 Good old times with spending hours tweaking `config.sys` and `autoexec.bat` just to make a new game work.
 After that, glorious Windows 3.1, Windows 95, working professionally with Windows NT/Windows Server.

-In 2008 I had some software fatigue on Windows, I just wanted a computer that works, has all the software I need and is a good piece of hardware.
+In 2008 I had some software fatigue on Windows, I just wanted a computer that works, a device that has all the software I need and is a good piece of hardware.
 The new aluminum unibody Macbook was delivering all of that for me and it stood its ground until 2017.

-After almost 10 years and the ridiculous pricing politics by Apple--a new charger cost me once more than 100 US dollars in Korea--and their trend to make their hardware less and less expandable and fixable, I decided to look for alternatives.
+After almost 10 years and the recently ridiculous pricing politics by Apple--a new charger cost me once more than 100 US dollars in Korea--and their trend to make their hardware less and less expandable and fixable, I decided to look for alternatives.